kofujimura/ERC_TCTC/README.md

 type: Standards Track or Informational
 category: ERC
 created: 2023-06-11
-requires: <EIP number(s)> # Only required when you reference an EIP in the `Specification` section.
-Otherwise, remove this field.
+requires: EIP-721
 ---
 ## Abstract

 This EIP presents a new access control scheme called Token-Control Token Circulation (TCTC).
-By representing roles or privileges as tokens, the need for developing off-chain tools that grant or revoke role is eliminated.
+By representing roles or privileges as EIP-721 tokens, the need for developing off-chain tools that grant or revoke role is eliminated.
 This approach can potentially enhance system security and decrease development costs.

 ## Motivation